 Our experience and training in the power washing industry make Henry’s Housework the leading power washing company in Montgomery County Maryland.
-Watch our power washing video to find out more about what we can do for your property.
+Watch our power washing video above to find out more about what we can do for your property.

 All of our power washing services are performed using a revolutionary low pressure cleaning system that uses professional grade soaps, warm water and only 400PSI for most of our power washing jobs.